In this article

 If the cats are separated, they will likely not recognize each other when they are reunited.
 After all, their smell will have changed, which will cause the cat’s “identity” to change.
 Even if the cats aren’t separated, their scents will begin to change when the kittens are around 12 weeks old.

-Before then, the kittens spend their time in their nest, which causes them to develop a unique scent.
-After they stop spending so much time in their nest, the scent slowly fades, and the cats will adopt the scent of their environment.
+Before then, the kittens spend their time in their nest and are breastfed and groomed by their mom, which causes them to develop a unique and familiar scent.
+After they stop spending so much time in their nest, they are weaned and no longer need to be groomed or stimulated by their mom.
+The scent slowly fades, and as kittens mature, their hormonal shifts change their scents.
 Eventually, it will change enough to prevent the cats from identifying each other as littermates.

-However, some babies will stick around with their mothers into adulthood.
+However, in the wild, some feral kittens will stick around with their mothers into their juvenile and adulthood stages.
 This seems more likely for female kittens than male kittens, who roam a bit more.
 If the females continue to groom each other, their scents will stay similar, and they will remain friendly.

 However, it largely depends on the temperament of the cats.
 Some felines will never get along with others, including their mother.
 Other cats may be easygoing and get along with just about everyone.